-McKinsey & Company recently wrote an excellent piece advising shared services operations on how to prepare for a digital future, and having recently returned from a major shared services conference, we can say the premise of their article – that companies need to take things a step further from merely creating seamless, digital interactions for their customers and work on digitizing their back-office functions as well – is right on point.
+McKinsey & Company recently wrote an excellent piece advising shared services operations on how to prepare for a digital future.
+Having recently returned from a major shared services conference, we can say the premise of their article is right on point: Companies need to take things a step further from merely creating seamless digital interactions for their customers; They need to work on digitizing their back-office functions as well.

-McKinsey research suggests that companies, by digitizing their shared services organizations, can achieve significant savings in both time and money—for example, up to 50 percent increases in efficiency in some back-office functions.
+McKinsey research suggests that companies, by digitizing their shared services organizations, can achieve significant savings in both time and money.
+For example, up to 50% increases in efficiency in some back-office functions are possible with digitization.

-As you might imagine, digitizing all the data that comprises back-office functions is a significant challenge for many organizations, and McKinsey cites its own research for a deeper dive as to the reasons why this is the case:
+As you might imagine, digitizing all the data that comprises back-office functions is a significant challenge for many organizations.
+McKinsey cites its own research for a deeper dive as to the reasons why this is the case:

 It’s also worth pointing out that many organizations have been slow to adopt automation solutions for back-office functions:

 “Companies in most industries have similarly begun to explore the possibilities created by digital technologies—but they are still very much in the exploratory phase.
 Widespread adoption has not happened yet.
 Only about 22% of the shared services organizations in [McKinsey’s] research base are beginning to build capabilities in automation, freeing up employees to manage tasks that are critical for providing satisfying digital customer experiences while still keeping up with manual record-keeping tasks.”

 Addressing the Changes to Process and Workflow

 McKinsey and Company’s advice to addressing the changes to process and workflow challenges that many organizations face is as follows: